igneel-DR/EXTENDED_PET/README.md

   if itemVnum >= 53001 and itemVnum <= 53256:
 ```

-Thank for Hammer - Astro
+Thanks for Hammer - Astro